OWASP/owasp-mastg/Document/0x05j-Testing-Resiliency-Against-Reverse-Engineering.md

 ```

-Starting with Android Nougat (API Level 24) the `ps` command will only return processes started by the user itself.
+Starting with Android Nougat (API Level 24) the `ps` command will only return processes started by the user itself, which is due to a stricter enforcement of namespace separation to increase the strength of the [Application Sandbox](https://source.android.com/security/app-sandbox) .
 When executing `ps` it will read the information from `/proc` and it's not possible to access information that belongs to other user ids.

 ![Executing ps on Android Lollipop](Images/Chapters/0x05j/Android_Lollipop_ps.png)